 “To date the NESP Northern Hub data has been invaluable for incorporating priority species matters into assessing the performance of Queensland’s protected area system, prioritising expansion of the protected area system, and assessing properties and sites for potential conservation values.
 Moving forward we expect to be using this information, particularly with the NESP threat mapping and species sensitivities, to guide investment in management activities to maximise conservation outcomes.
 We also view the Northern Hub methodology as best practise for estimating species and threat distributions….
 We will be looking to find resources and/or create partnerships to apply these methods throughout Queensland”.

-The project is also contributing to significant work funded by the Department of the Environment and Energy and the Department of Agriculture and Water Resources.
+The project is also contributing to significant work funded by the Department of Agriculture, Water and the Environment.
 Through the co-chaired Physical Environment Analysis Network, a CSIRO project is applying Hub data sets to agricultural development scenarios in four river catchments in the Darwin region as part of the Sustainable Regional Development (Northern Australia) project.

 This work builds on significant government investment in improving knowledge of agricultural resources (e.g. soils, land suitability, water availability) and aims to now consider environmental factors in its analyses to guide development.